 In fact, a romantic relationship with someone with narcissistic personality disorder may start off as something very exciting and intense.
 Many people with NPD may engage in manipulation games like love bombing.

-“They can be extremely charming in order to attract and win over that person,” says Shana Feibel, DO, a staff psychiatrist at Lindner Center of HOPE in Mason, OH.
+“They can be extremely charming in order to attract and win over that person,” says Shana Feibel, DO, a staff psychiatrist at Lindner Center of HOPE in Mason, Ohio.
 “They may shower them with gifts and act like there is no one else in the world.”

 This behavior may continue for some time during the relationship until it fully stops without warning.
 This might leave you very confused and with the need to find answers.

-The symptoms of NPD are:
+Symptoms of NPD are: